A road-trip with my oldest sister comes to a hilarious, um, outcome

 Eva also had throw cushions on the bed with hand-stitched whimsical hippos, frogs and turtles.
 Her room was so interesting that I would love to just sit and look at everything and wonder at how she must have made it.
-Eva was twelve years my senior, my God-mother and I adored her.
+Eva was eleven and a half years my senior, and my God-mother.
+I adored her.
 I was so lucky.

 One night when I was seven years old, I was curled up beside Amy who was reading her homework assignment to me aloud.
 She was attending the Barrie School of Hairdressing at the time.
 I shared Amy’s double bed with her.
 Eva walked in, all excited, and announced that she was going to Windsor to attend Mark’s graduation from Law School.
 Mark was a school friend of hers who lived down the hill and who just loved Eva.
 He wanted her as a girlfriend but, unfortunately, Eva really never could muster up those kinds of feelings for him.
 Eva however, still really liked him as a friend and was looking forward to the adventure of going down to Windsor to attend his grad.
 We would, of course, stay with our relatives and not at his apartment (which he shared with some other guy).
 I guess I was a type of chaperone for this mission and would keep Eva, my big sister that I was in awe of, company while she drove.

 We arrived in good time and I was amazed at the absolutely largest bridge I had ever laid eyes on.
-Eva said that was the bridge to The States and that it was a mile long.
+Eva said that was the bridge to The United States and that it was a mile long.
+“Holy Cow!”
+I thought.

 We found Mark’s apartment and he and his roomie welcomed us in with open arms.
-There was lots of smiling and some cute flirting going on.
+There was lots of smiling and some cute teasing going on.
 Eva was an expert joker and loved to wittingly poke fun.
-Mark would get all shy, blush, wave his hand and say,
+Mark would get all shy, blush, wave his hand and say, “Oh Eva!”

 Suddenly I had to use the toilet.

 Eva said she would come in with me to freshen up while I used the toilet.
-As we walked into the bathroom I noticed that the bathtub was different from our late 70s model in our brick bungalow at home.
-This tub had feet.
+As we walked into the bathroom I noticed that the bathtub was different from ours at home.
+This tub had high sides and feet.
 Everything looked different and old, but really neat at the same time.
 Eva explained antiques to me as she applied some blush, mascara, then some blue eye-shadow and a bit of pinkish lipstick.
 I can remember feeling like I was learning a lot on this trip.